 Wrong Dishwasher Cycle Selected

-Simply selecting the wrong cycle can result in a dishwasher not drying dishes as it should.
+Simply selecting the wrong cycle can result in a dishwasher not drying dishes properly.
 A rinse cycle doesn’t offer a drying option so items will remain wet after rinsing.
 Similarly, some dishwashers offer multiple drying settings that can better accommodate certain loads.
 Make sure you’ve selected a wash setting that includes the right drying cycle.

 Defective Dishwasher Parts